Obeid99/Projet_ESB/README.md

    - The frontend transmits the query to the backend via a RESTful API call, including session context.

 3. **Intent & Entity Extraction:**
-   - The backend’s Intent Parser analyzes the query, extracting actionable intent (e.g., get_positive_feedbacks), subject (e.g., Finance), and temporal context (e.g., this_week).
+   - The backend's Intent Parser analyzes the query, extracting actionable intent (e.g., get_positive_feedbacks), subject (e.g., Finance), and temporal context (e.g., this_week).
    - The Subject Validator normalizes and validates the subject to ensure accurate analytics.

 4. **Orchestration & Agent Pipeline:**